nghin/vacsf.org.dev/_posts/meditations/2016-02-01-The-Enabling-Grace.md

 ## Living in fear is burdensome

 Let's suppose someone tries to motivate Carissa to climb to the top using fear or rewards: Don't let go, because if you do, you'd fall and hurt real bad.
 If you get to the top, there will be a great reward waiting for you.
 Or using shame, or cheers, or pep talks?
 None of those things would have worked for Carissa as her fear was too overwhelming.
 And yet this strategy is often used to motivate Christians.
-They might work for worldly goals, but for something as impossible as having our sins wiped as white as snow, for becoming children of God, leave them to the world.
+They might work for worldly goals, but for something as impossible as having our sins wiped as white as snow, for becoming children of God, they will not achieve their desired goal.
 Especially this is Kingdom's economy we're talking about where there are no nerit-based rewards, but grace-based gifts.

 This time next year, if God is willing that we'll be back at that rock, what will Carissa remember that will allow her to scale that rock again?
 Nothing except that wonderful sense of peace about the very strong cable.
 So it is with God's grace in the lives of Christians.
 What that will motivate them to scale the height of their faith are not the do's and the dont's, but God's seven billion times seven forgiveness of their short comings.